GregoryKogan/admissions-prototype/README.md

 This project features a robust JWT-based authentication system with automatic token rotation for every login or refresh, ensuring users are seamlessly re-authenticated without manual re-login.
 Each token is stored in Redis for quick invalidation, allowing flexible auto-logout and enhanced session control.

 Passwords are secured using Argon2 with distinct, randomly generated salts, providing state-of-the-art security against brute force attacks.
 User-friendly password guidelines (minimum length, mixed case, digits, and special characters) further strengthen credentials and reduce the risk of weak passwords.

+## ✉️ Email sending with NotiSend

+This service uses [NotiSend](https://notisend.ru/) for email verification and other automated notifications.
+It calls a NotiSend API endpoint in the “mailing” package using an API key secured in environment variables.
+This approach removes SMTP complexity and lets NotiSend handle delivery.
+Email can be disabled locally by setting “mailing.enabled” to false in config.yml or mocking the calls.

 ## 🛎️ Administration